ItzMelton/AntiCrash/README.md

 # Instructions
 ## Configs
-- `Enabled` a bool(true/false) setting for turning the plugin off and on
+- `Enabled` bool(true/false), setting for turning the plugin off and on
-- `MaxMessageLength` This is where you set the max length of the plugin, whenever the message has the length or higher than the length of the `MaxMessageLength`, it'll automatically kick you.
+- `MaxMessageLength` int(numbers only), This is where you set the max length of the plugin, whenever the message has the length or higher than the length of the `MaxMessageLength`, it'll automatically kick you.
 Exp,
 ```json
 {
     "Settings": {